 Should I Wash My New Scrubs?

 Yes!
-Washing your scrubs for the first time is very necessary before wearing them as it helps to; retain the colour of your scrubs, extend their durability, avoid shrinking and fabrics rampage, soften the texture, and make them ready to wear!
+Washing your scrubs for the first time is very necessary before wearing them as it helps to; retain the color of your scrubs, extend their durability, avoid shrinking and fabrics rampage, soften the texture, and make them ready to wear!

 Don’t forget, your scrubs are your identity!
 Just like a doctor carrying a stethoscope!